syncfusion-content/xamarin-docs/Xamarin/SfChart/how-to/Add-custom-labels-to-SfChart-axis.md

 ![Custom labels support in Xamarin.Forms Chart](images/custom_labels.png)

 N>
-- Labels are rendered only if the label position is present within the visible range.
+- Labels are rendered only if the label position presents within the visible range.
-- The labels should be created only if the user calls the base of [`OnCreateLabels`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~OnCreateLabels.html).
+- The labels should be created only if users call the base of [`OnCreateLabels`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~OnCreateLabels.html).